Writing a nonprofit mission statement can feel like an intimidating task.

 A strong nonprofit mission statement is:

 - Short.
 With enough brainstorming, most organizations can create a single-sentence mission statement.
-But there is nothing wrong with breaking a long, complex sentence into two shorter ones.

 - Clear.
 State what you do without over-explaining.